Mexico Wintershall Dea – a leading E&P company in Mexico

 Where we operate in Mexico

 Onshore to offshore, Wintershall Dea is active in numerous exploration, development and production projects in Mexico.
 These include the onshore Ogarrio oil field, where Wintershall Dea is operator, holding a 50% share.
 Ogarrio was discovered in 1957 and currently has around 80 active wells.
-In the Gulf of Mexico, particularly the Sureste Basin, Wintershall Dea is a key player with shares in ten offshore exploration blocks, three as operator.
+In the Gulf of Mexico, particularly the Sureste Basin, Wintershall Dea is a key player with shares in nine offshore exploration blocks, three as operator.

 A string of milestones in early 2023 have underlined the company’s commitment to the national energy market.
 Major progress is underway in Mexico.

 The latest success was a major oil discovery in Block 30 (‘Kan Prospect’), estimated to contain 200 to 300 million barrels oil equivalent in place.
-Elsewhere in the Sureste Basin, Wintershall Dea is contributing to Mexico’s future energy supply with a material stake in the producing Hokchi Block and the world class Zama field.
+Elsewhere in the Sureste Basin, Wintershall Dea is contributing to Mexico’s future energy supply with a material stake in the producing field Hokchi and the world class Zama field.

 Up to